 This course provides an overview of the planning, implementation and evaluation of developmentally appropriate curriculum.
 Early childhood curriculum models are introduced and such topics as lesson plans, classroom management strategies, scheduling, materials and equipment are covered.
-(3 lec/0 lab) 3 sem hrs

 ECE 204 Infant and Toddler Curriculum